Esri/geoportal-server/support/dcat/readme.txt

  <!-- DCAT cache generation -->
         <thread class="com.esri.gpt.control.georss.dcatcache.DcatCacheTask" period='1[DAY]' delay="15[SECOND]"/>

 5b) (OPTIONAL) The changes you will be applying with this patch will add new indices to your geoportal's index store, and may change the existing indexed content.
 For best results, we highly recommended re-indexing your metadata content in the geoportal.
 For a complete reindex, first update the lucene 'indexLocation' attribute in this gpt.xml file such that it points to a new empty folder location.
 When you make this change, you will no longer see search results on your geoportal search page because content is not discoverable in your geoportal until it is indexed.
 You will be reindexing your content in a later step.

+5c) (Optional) The accessURL links in the DCAT JSON response will be populated with relative filepaths unless you set the reverseProxy.baseContextPath value in gpt.xml.
+If you are deploying in production, this may already be populated as part of your reverse proxy strategy; if not, set this to the URL of your public geoportal URL so the accessURL links will be valid.

 6) Save the gpt.xml file